neondatabase/website/content/docs/introduction/monitoring.md

 At Neon, we understand that observability and monitoring are critical for running successful applications.

-Check out our [roadmap](/docs/introduction/roadmap) to see what's coming next.
-And if you've got feature requests or feedback about what you'd like to see in Neon observability features, let us know via the [Feedback](https://console.neon.tech/app/projects?modal=feedback) form in the Neon Console or our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042) on Discord.
+If you've got feature requests or feedback about what you'd like to see in Neon monitoring and observability features, let us know via the [Feedback](https://console.neon.tech/app/projects?modal=feedback) form in the Neon Console or our [feedback channel](https://discord.com/channels/1176467419317940276/1176788564890112042) on Discord.